Olive Oil for Dogs: Exploring The Pros & Cons

 Conclusion

 Olive oil can be safely incorporated into your dog's daily regimen.
 That said, dietary olive oil may not be the most effective option for you to use.
-Your dog could benefit from other home remedies to help mobility or overall wellness.
+Your dog could benefit from other home remedies to help overall wellness

 In terms of topical application, olive oil could very well be an effective way to improve your dog's condition.
 All dogs will respond differently, however, and it's a good idea to talk with your veterinarian before starting your dog on any new supplements such as olive oil.